-The implemantation of a clean note policy, which requires commercial banks to fitness sort notes and repatriate unfit notes to the central bank, has contributed to improve the quality of banknotes.
-The central bank has a network of five branches and nine cash centres; an additional branch willl be added shortly.
+The implemantation of a A policy adopted by central banks to maintain the quality of circulating banknotes.
+More, which requires commercial banks to fitness sort notes and repatriate unfit notes to the central bank, has contributed to improve the quality of banknotes.
+The central bank has a network of five branches and nine Money in physical form such as banknotes and coins.
+More centres; an additional branch willl be added shortly.
 Note quality remains poor in areas where the Bank of Tanzania does not have cash centres.

 Further information is available here.